SENTIMENT:BULLISH

 5. Audit Rights

-To demonstrate compliance, QuantPillar will provide, upon written request, copies of relevant third-party security certifications (e.g., SOC 2 Type II report) and answer reasonable security questionnaires from the Controller.
+To demonstrate compliance, QuantPillar will provide, upon written request, copies of relevant third-party security certifications (e.g., SOC 2 Type II report), cybersecurity audit results (per CCPA from 2027), AI system documentation (per EU AI Act), and answer reasonable security questionnaires from the Controller.
+Controller may conduct on-site audits with reasonable notice (at least 30 days) and at its expense, limited to once per year unless triggered by a breach.

 6. International Transfers

-For data transfers originating from the EEA/UK to countries not deemed adequate, the parties agree to rely on Standard Contractual Clauses (SCCs) to ensure lawful transfer.
+For data transfers originating from the EEA/UK to countries not deemed adequate, the parties agree to rely on Standard Contractual Clauses (SCCs), Binding Corporate Rules (BCRs per GDPR Recommendations 1/2026), or other approved mechanisms.
+Parties shall monitor transfer adequacy, including potential challenges (e.g., Schrems III), and amend as needed.

 For DPA-related inquiries: